-In addition to its subscription series concerts, the orchestra is well-loved for its outdoor and community appearances, and its significant role educating the young people of Singapore.
+In addition to its subscription series concerts, the orchestra is well-loved for its outdoor and community appearances, and its significant role educating the young people of Singapore through its school programmes.
 The SSO has also earned an international reputation for its orchestral virtuosity, having garnered sterling reviews for its overseas tours and many successful recordings.
 In 2021, the SSO clinched third place in the prestigious Orchestra of the Year Award by Gramophone.
 In 2022, BBC Music Magazine named the SSO as one of the 21 best orchestras in the world.